damNull/Lw-GCN/README.md

 # Lw-GCN
-The test code of Lw-GCN
+The test code of Lw-GCN (Old-version)

 ## Prerequisite